-Data aggregators connect FinTech apps to banks and compile consumer financial account and transaction data through (1) screen-scraping or (2) the use of an application programming interface (API).
+Data aggregators enable FinTech apps to access, aggregate, share and store information from banks and compile consumer financial account and transaction data through (1) screen-scraping or (2) the use of an application programming interface (API).

 - Screen-scraping: Consumers input their username and password into the FinTech app, and the data aggregator uses these credentials to access the consumer’s accounts.
 Some apps make it appear as though the bank is directly involved in the login process by using the bank’s colors and logos.